 Use of different spectrum

 5G and 6G use wireless spectrum of higher range for data transmission faster than 4G, 3G, and 2G networks.
-Low band and high band frequencies – sub-6 GHz (Gigahertz) and above 24.25 GHz respectively are allocated generally for 5G.
-However, 6G will be operative at the frequency range 95 GHz to 3 THz (Terahertz).
+However, when comparing 5G vs 6G, the former one is allocated for low band and high band frequencies – sub-6 GHz (Gigahertz) and above 24.25 GHz respectively.
+The latter one will be operative at the frequency range 95 GHz to 3 THz (Terahertz).
+Since, different spectrum is used, 5G vs 6G technology can have multiple use cases for a variety of industrial sectors to enhance their efficiency.

 Faster than 5G technology

 Taking into the performance factor, 6G will contribute to higher performance which is far better than newly deployed 5G wireless networks.
 Operating at terahertz frequency bands, 6G will deliver a peak data rate of 1,000 gigabits/s having air latency less than 100 microseconds.
-6G speed is expected to be 100 times faster than 5G with enhanced reliability and wider network coverage.
+When we talk about 5G vs 6G network speed, 6G speed is expected to be 100 times faster than 5G with enhanced reliability and wider network coverage.

 6G wireless accelerates IoT after 5G